Thyraz/energy-custom-graph/README.md

 # Energy Custom Graph

-Energy Custom Graph is a lightweight Lovelace card that plugs straight into Home Assistant's energy date picker to let you browse historical statistics without duplicating charting libraries.
+Energy Custom Graph is a lightweight Lovelace card that plugs straight into Home Assistant's energy date picker.
 It reuses the built-in ECharts instance shipped with Home Assistant, so you get native styling, minimal overhead, and a layout that mirrors the core energy cards.

 Unlike the default `energy-usage-graph`, this card is not limited to the energy dashboard entities.
 Any long-term statistic available in the recorder can be visualised and combined, whether it comes from energy, climate, sensors, or custom integrations.
 Each series can pick the statistic type (`change`, `sum`, `mean`, `min`, `max`, `state`) and presentation style so you always see the numbers you care about.